-- Set up the TCP/IP Protocol in Obtain an IP address automatically mode on your computer. - 2.
-Visit http://tplinkwifi.net, and create a login password for secure management purposes.
-Then click Let's Get Started to log in.
+- 1. Set up the TCP/IP Protocol in Obtain an IP address automatically mode on your computer. - 2.
+Visit http://tplinkwifi.net, and log in with the username and password you set for the router.
+The default one is admin for both username and password.